hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 or from the classpath.
 How to use an existing `HazelcastInstance` will be shown later in the chapter, for now we keep it simple.

 In the next line we ask the `CachingProvider` to return a `javax.cache.CacheManager` which is the general application's entry point into JCache.
-The `CachingProvider` therefor is responsible to create and manage named caches.
+The `CachingProvider` therefore is responsible to create and manage named caches.

 The next few lines creating a simple `javax.cache.configuration.MutableConfiguration` to configure the cache before actually creating it.
-In this case we only configure the key and value types to make the cache typesafe which is highly recommended and checked on retrieval of the cache.
+In this case we only configure the key and value types to make the cache type safe which is highly recommended and checked on retrieval of the cache.

 To eventually create the cache call `javax.cache.CacheManager::createCache` with a name for the cache and the previously created